 Marc started his piano studies with his mother, Marilyn Sophos, who continues to teach in private practice in Dobbs Ferry.
 Her students have included members of the singing King Family, one of the Steinway children, and many others whose lives have been enriched by this tremendously elegant and gifted teacher.

 Marc had the wonderful opportunity to study under the concert pianist Joel Rosen between 1969 and 1978 with continued coaching from both parents.
-His piano studies continued at Michigan State University and with Benning Dexter at the University of Michigan.
+His private piano studies continued at Michigan State University and with Benning Dexter at the University of Michigan.
 His personal Mount Everest, conquered in 1997: the third piano concerto in D minor by Rachmaninoff (watch this amazing video of Van Cliburn's performance in 1958 with the Moscow Philharmonic Orchestra under Kirill Kondrashin; it's available on DVD).

 He has served as musical director, conductor, and rehearsal and performance pianist for many theatrical musicals in school, university, community, regional, and professional theatre.
 He has also been a sound technician for a number of Off-Broadway shows in New York.
 In his spare time <what spare time?>, he has been an amateur astronomer, photographer, member of the Titanic Historical Society, and longtime member of the Broadway Show Bowling League in NYC.
 He's an attorney admitted to practice law in New York State.
 He's cited in Who's Who in the Media and Communications.